 NZ Government Web Standards

 Effective 01 July 2019, there are two web standards that Government organisations need to meet, the Web Accessibility Standard and the Web Usability Standard.

-We have updated the NZ Government Web Standards, which define how to make sure government websites are accessible and usable by everyone, including people with disabilities.
+We have updated the NZ Government Web Standards, which define how to make sure government websites are accessible and usable by everyone, including disabled people.

 All public service and non-public service agencies must meet the NZ Government Web Accessibility Standard from 1 July 2019.